woocommerce/woocommerce/readme.txt

 * Enhancement - Add support to allow connect and install for in-app purchase flow. #24451
 * Enhancement - Declared support to Unicode CLDR. #24564
 * Enhancement - Declared support for PHP 7.4 in CI by removing PHP 7.4 from list of allowed failures. #24668
+* Enhancement - Update the recommended PHP version to 7.0 and the recommended WP version to 5.0. #24730
+* Enhancement - Change On Boarding Wizard to opt out of usage tracking by default. #24680
 * Tweak - Hide Vietnam's state field. #24158
 * Tweak - Better wording when no downloads are available on My Account > Downloads. #24172
 * Tweak - Only consider orders created via checkout to hold stock. #24159
 * Tweak - Stop to load order data twice in "View order" screen on "My Account" page. #24437
 * Tweak - Prevent PHP warnings in tracker if order doesn't have a created date yet. #24441
 * Tweak - Use `wc_get_checkout_url()` to get checkout URL. #24544
+* Tweak - Maintain value of select fields in credit card form. #24720
+* Tweak - Prevent filter per category while exporting product variations. #24517
+* Tweak - Better wording for subtotal of items in cart and review order. #24440
 * Template - Moved HTML for displaying product price filter widget to a new template `product price filter widget`. #23384
 * Dev - Consistent register/login submit button css class names.
 Preserve old class names as well for backwards compatibility. #23701
 * Dev - Added woocommerce_disable_password_change_notification filter, set to false by default. #24154